sabbyt/code-blog/README.md

 Assignment for Day 4 of Code Fellows 301:

+* New user stories derived from assignment prompt.

 * Added handlebar.js to template new articles.

 * Organised CSS into SMACSS.

 Assignment for Day 5 of Code Fellows 301:

+* New user stories derived from assignment prompt.

 * Pair-programming partner: Seth Moore.